Sole Trader Mortgages

 What factors will affect my sole trader mortgage application?

-All mortgage application will have basic requirements that the lender will need to check, the four main factors are listed below.
+All mortgage application will have basic requirements that the lender will need to check, the four main factors for sole trader mortgages are listed below.

 - Trading history.